KDE/digikam-doc/slideshow_tools/presentation_tool.rst

 The **Caption** page from the tool allows to customize the font properties to render item description over the screen.

 .. figure:: images/presentation_caption.webp
+    :alt:
+    :align: center

+    The Caption Settings from Presentation Tool

 The **Soundtrack** page from the tool allows to append audio tracks to play while slideshow.

 .. figure:: images/presentation_soundtrack.webp
+    :alt:
+    :align: center

+    The Soundtrack Settings from Presentation Tool

 The **Advanced** page from the tool allows to customize special slideshow settings to use in particular conditions.

 .. figure:: images/presentation_advanced.webp
+    :alt:
+    :align: center

+    The Advanced Settings from Presentation Tool

-During the slide show, you can access a toolbar on the upper left screen corner.
+During the slide-show, you can access a toolbar on the upper left screen corner.
 Move the mouse cursor to the top left of the screen to access it.

 With this tool bar, you can drive the progress of the slide show.
-You can pause or play the slide show, go back to the preview image, go to the next image, and stop the slide show.
+You can pause or play the slide-show, go back to the preview image, go to the next image, and stop the slide-show.

-In the lower left screen corner you can see the current image file name, the current image ID, and the total number of images included in the slide show.
+In the lower left screen corner you can see the current image file name, the current image index, and the total number of images included in the slide-show.

 .. figure:: images/presentation_view.webp
+    :alt:
+    :align: center

+    The Presentation Tool Running With OSD on the Top of Screen